 SUGGESTED FLOWERS: Roses, ranunculus, viburnum, lilac, stock, campanula

 This tablescape is so inspiring for a rustic or a vintage style wedding!
 It has a pretty handmade aspect, but in fact the DIYs are super simple to replicate.
-You’ll want to start with lovely wood tables – remember that many venues won’t have tables that you can use bare, so you may need to hire.
+You’ll want to start with raw wood tables – many venues won’t have tables that you can use bare, so you may need to hire.
 Of course, you could just use a plain white tablecloth, or how about a lace one, if you’re working with a (shabby) wood table?
 The next step is the building blocks of crockery and cutlery – use the best vintage tableware you can afford.
 Cut glass goblets work beautifully in terms of texture with the scalloped plates and the white milk glass vases.
 Add lovely, varied floral centrepieces, and pop a little rose at each place setting (a sprig of lilac or baby’s breath would work just as well for less).
 For the table numbers, cut out stiff cardboard in the shape of the number and use spray adhesive to add map paper to decorate (or use the modpodge tutorial mentioned with Table #1 above to decorate wooden letters).
 Finally, fold paper planes for each place setting and add a little swirl of kraft paper behind each one with a message of thanks.

 DIY DETAIL: Apart from the easy paper plane and table number DIYs I’ve already detailed, you can also create your own faux milk glass on a budget.
 Just pick up some charity shop glassware, a can of spraypaint, and follow this tutorial.